apptentive/apptentive-titanium/README.md

     apptentiveModule.setInitialUserName("Peter");
 	apptentiveModule.setInitialUserEmailAddress("peter@example.com");

-You can also store arbitrary information about the user, which is then visible in your Message Center.
+You can also store arbitrary information about the user, which is then visible in your Message Center:

     apptentiveModule.addCustomDataWithKey("data", "key");
     apptentiveModule.addCustomDataWithKey("Seattle", "city");